|Last Quarterly Update:||2/6/2017|

 |SIC Codes:||7812, 7822|

 |Quarterly Industry Update||Call Prep Questions||Website & Media Links|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry produce and distribute motion pictures.
-Major companies include Disney, FOX, MGM, Paramount, Sony Pictures, Universal, and Warner Bros (all based in the US), as well as Spain's Promotora de Informaciones, Toho Co of Japan, and Danish firm Egmont International Holding.
+Major companies include the big US-based studios Disney, Fox, Paramount, Sony Pictures, Universal, and Warner Bros.
+Outside the US, major companies include Toho of Japan and Village Roadshow of Australia, as well as the movie production operations of China's Wanda Group.

-The US motion picture production and distribution industry includes about 12,000 companies with combined annual revenue of more than $60 billion.
-Key growth drivers include an increase in distribution channels and an expanding global market.
+The US motion picture production and distribution industry includes about 14,500 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $65 billion.

 The top motion picture studios are generally part of larger media companies.
-Most companies in the industry engage in both production and distribution of motion pictures; about 500 companies are solely distributors.
+Most companies in the industry engage in both production and distribution of motion pictures; about 380 establishments are solely distributors.
 Production and distribution of television programs is included in the industry but discussed in a separate profile.

 Consumer spending drives demand.
 The profitability of individual companies depends on creativity, marketing, and distribution.
-Large companies often have the advantages of long-term contracts with key actors and directors, a permanent staff of technical employees, and wide distribution networks.
-Small companies can compete successfully by creating marketable movies, often for niche audiences, ...
+Large companies often have the advantages of attracting key actors and directors, a permanent staff of technical employees, and wide distribution networks.
+Small companies ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options